-Sheriff: Man fatally shot while search warrant executed
+Sheriff: Officer shoots, kills man while executing warrant

 ELIZABETH CITY, N.C.
-(AP) - At least one law enforcement officer with a sheriff’s department shot and killed a man while executing a search warrant Wednesday, the sheriff’s office said.
+(AP) - At least one law enforcement officer with a sheriff’s department in North Carolina shot and killed a man while executing a search warrant Wednesday, the sheriff’s office said.

 The shooting happened Wednesday morning in Elizabeth City in the eastern part of the state, the Pasquotank County Sheriff’s Office said in a news release.

 The races of the officers involved and man shot weren’t immediately clear.
-Neighbors reportedly heard multiple shots fired.
+WAVY-TV reported that neighbors heard multiple shots fired.

 The North Carolina State Bureau of Investigation is looking into the shooting.